 Here is a list of the top 10 banks in Qatar.
 Learn about their history, operations, and size so you can plan your banking career path as we profile the top banks in Qatar.

 Qatar National Bank (QNB) is the largest commercial bank in Qatar.
 It is headquartered in Doha, Qatar’s capital city.
-The first domestically owned commercial bank in Qatar, QNB was founded on June 6, 1964, growing into not just the biggest in Qatar but also the largest financial institution in the Middle East.
+The first domestically owned commercial bank in Qatar, QNB was founded in 1964, growing into not just the biggest in Qatar but also the largest financial institution in the Middle East.
 QNB owns and operates subsidiaries in 31 countries.
-The bank is jointly owned by the Qatar Investment Authority and members of the public who each own 50%.
+The bank is jointly owned by the Qatar Investment Authority and members of the public, each of which has a 50% ownership interest.

 Assets in 2016: $197,718,273,000

 Qatar Islamic Bank (QIB) is the largest Islamic bank in Qatar.
 QIB was established in 1982 with paid-up capital of QR25 million and opened its first branch in 1983 as Qatar’s first Islamic financial institution.
 Since it is an Islamic financial Institution, all products and services offered by the bank are supervised by a Sharia Board.
 The Sharia Board ensures that the bank adheres to Islamic banking principles.
 For instance, Islamic banking rules forbid usurious lending (i.e., charging interest on loans).